knjk04/dream-blasters-ims/README.md

 # Inventory Management System - Dream Blasters

-A command line interface to update an inventory and orders databse.
+A command line interface to update an inventory and orders database.

 ## Getting Started